omersht/ElectraEspHome/README.md

   - platform: electra
 ```
 note - you can use an [external temp sensor](https://esphome.io/components/sensor/homeassistant)

+I was able to understand the iFeel funaction, and document it in the code with notes. but it is a supur complicated fuanctiom to make, due to the remote reporting is own temp sensor state. so as of now, iFeel is not supported

 additional options:

 Electra AC's(airwell) uses the same command for on/off, but some of these devices also supports a dedicated off command, that will turn the AC off if its on, but wont turn it on if its off, but not all Electra AC's respond to this command.